 The earliest Catholic settlers in this area had no local services and had to travel to Kingston for their Easter Communion.
 By 1826, Catholic families were numerous enough to support their own pastor; in 1827, Father James Campion, whose parish extended from Toronto to Windsor, was made pastor.
 He was succeeded by Father Edward Gordon, who erected churches in a number of communities in his parish, including Our Lady of Peace at Falls View.
-This church, originally known as St. Edward's Church, was completed on June 13, 1837 and dedicated to St. Edward, the patron saint of priests.
+This church, originally known as St. Edward's Church, was completed on June 13, 1837, and was dedicated to St. Edward, the patron saint of priests.
 In 1858, the Catholic community in the area had grown so large that St. Edward's was declared a separate parish, and Father Victor Juhel was appointed its first pastor.
 A frame addition was added to the west end of the structure in 1860, the same year that Archbishop John Joseph Lynch of Toronto purchased 200 acres of land surrounding the church.
 Included in that purchase was the land which he would deed to the Loretto Nuns for construction of the Loretto Academy.

 After World War Two, Niagara Falls and Stamford Township both experienced rapid population growth, and the existing churches realized that new parishes would be necessary to serve this increasing population.
 On February 4, 1951, St. Patrick's opened a mission named Our Lady of the Scapular in a converted welding shop on Thorold Stone Road near Stamford Centre.
 Father Wilfred Smith held services in the building until June of 1951, when Father John Austin Sweeney became pastor, and Our Lady of the Scapular became a parish.
 Father Sweeney's first task was to raise funds to enlarge the existing building.
 A new church was opened on November 1st, 1960 and blessed by Bishop McCarthy.

-Father Zazza held his first mass in a private residence on Buchanan Ave. on October 20, 1912, and set to work building a church on Buchanan Avenue.
-On May 25, 1913, the cornerstone was laid for St. Ann's Church, which was completed by August 10, 1913, and blessed by Archbishop McNeill.
-In the 1950's, two schools were opened within the parish: St. Joseph's in 1952, and St. Ann's in 1954.
+Father Zazza held his first mass in a private residence on Buchanan Avenue on October 20, 1912, and set to work building a church on Buchanan Avenue.
+On May 25, 1913, the cornerstone was laid for St. Ann's Church, which was completed by August 10, 1913, and blessed by Archbishop McNeil.
+In the 1950s, two schools were opened within the parish: St. Joseph's in 1952, and St. Ann's in 1954.
 In 1955, an adjoining parish residence was built, and the church was completely rebuilt and enlarged in 1957.

-In 1956, it was estimated that there were five hundred French-speaking families in the area.
+In 1956, it was estimated that there were 500 French-speaking families in the area.
 In March of that year, a decision was made to build a church to serve their needs.
-The church was named for the patron saint of the Franciscan Order, St. Anthony of Padua.
-Located at 4570 Portage Road, St. Anthony of Padua Roman Catholic Church was officially opened on May 30, 1957 and blessed by His Eminence James Cardinal McGuigan.
+This church was named for the patron saint of the Franciscan Order, St. Anthony of Padua.
+Located at 4570 Portage Road, St. Anthony of Padua Roman Catholic Church was officially opened on May 30, 1957, and blessed by His Eminence James Cardinal McGuigan.
 Classes were begun for parish children in 1957, in the basement of the church, and on August 20, 1958, the Separate School Board purchased three acres of land from the church to establish a bilingual Catholic School.